Ridge, Robertson County, Texas

 Ridge is part of the Bryan–College Station Metropolitan Statistical Area.
 Ridge's ZIP Code is 77856.

+History

 Ridge was formed in the 1850s under the name Holly Springs as a community for nearby cotton farmers.
 In 1916, the Missouri Pacific Railroad placed a switch known as Ridge in the community, and the community became known as Ridge.
 Ridge's post office opened in 1926; the first postmaster was Robert Reeves.